 This Medium article asserts that “the skill of storytelling to get employees buy-in on change” involves elements such as transparency, a sense of belonging, positive emotions, and authenticity.
 “Despite living in a world of technology driven change we have to approach it as human beings.”

-I write stories you can read in less than five minutes, featuring diverse professionals whose tips on applying mindfulness, learning agility, and storytelling will help you love your career and enhance your quality of life.
+I’m a Nashville-based writer, talent strategist, and certified executive coach.
+On this website, I primarily write stories featuring a diverse group of professionals whose examples of applying mindfulness, learning agility, and storytelling will help you love your career and enhance your quality of life.

 These characters face familiar pain points: nonstop change, accelerating economic and technological disruption, and the collective “noise” that grows louder each day.
 The impact, for these professionals and for many of us, has been confusion, distraction, and stress.

 Until, however, each of these individuals chooses to do something new: practicing mindfulness, learning agility, and storytelling habits, and growing them into strengths…strengths that respond to change rather than just react.